jake-derry/simulation/README.md

 invalid type, then default parameters will be assigned for each of these.
 * Cell Array Parameters: Ensures that the cell array has valid dimensions.
 If either of the dimensions are not specified correctly (not an integer or is negative), the default dimension will be set for both # of columns and # of rows.
+For integer entries, spaces in or around the entry will not affect the ability for it to be read.
 * Active Cell Parameters: Ensures that the cell states are valid, based on the type of parameter that is input.
 Also ensures that each of the cell positions are valid, given the dimensions of the grid given above.